tealingg/luau/CONTRIBUTING.md

 ## Code style

 Contributions to this project are expected to follow the existing code style.
 `.clang-format` file mostly defines syntactic styling rules (you can run `make format` to format the code accordingly).
+To avoid formatting inconsistencies, get a clang-format binary version >=15.

 As for naming conventions, most Luau components use `lowerCamelCase` for variables and functions, `UpperCamelCase` for types and enums, `kCamelCase` for global constants and `SCARY_CASE` for macros.